 - Excellent views throughout the hike

-- Not close to being the most exciting hike in Sedona
+- Not the most exciting hike in Sedona

 - Very busy during peak times